Skip to content

 The CAS service can also generate secrets and certificates automatically.
 Combined with access policies, it means that such auto-generated secrets and certificates will be seen only by certain applications.
 No human (e.g. a system operator) will ever see them: they only exist inside of SGX enclaves.

-To showcase such feature, let's use the same application as last example.
+To showcase such feature, let's use the same application as the last example.
 But now, we serve the traffic over TLS, and we let CAS generate the server certificates.

 Start by rewriting our application to serve with TLS: